syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/ts-format.md

 ts-format() parameter) for the specific destination.
 For details, see ts-format().

-**NOTE:** This option applies only to file and file-like destinations.
+This option applies only to file and file-like destinations.
 Destinations that use specific protocols (for example, network(), or syslog()) ignore this option.
 For protocol-like destinations, use a template locally in the destination, or use the